 Looking for a fun and unusual preschool carrot craft?
-Try these adorable yarn wrapped carrots!
+Try these adorable yarn wrapped carrots with the free carrot template!
 Perfect for a preschool Easter craft or a preschool garden theme!

 All you need for these cute yarn carrots is some cardboard from your recycling bin, some yarn, tape, and glue!